the 6 ways horses learn

 How long does it take for a horse to learn new behaviors?

-The time it takes for a horse to learn new behaviors can vary depending on several factors such as the complexity of the behavior being taught, the individual temperament of the horse, prior training experiences, and consistency in training methods.
+The time it takes for a horse to learn new behaviors can vary depending on several factors, such as the complexity of the behavior being taught, the horse’s individual temperament, prior training experiences, and consistency in training methods.

 Some horses may pick up new behaviors quickly within a few sessions or days of training, while others may require more time and repetition.